Super Bowl XVIII: Third quarter

-The Redskins regrouped in the second half and scored on their opening drive by marching 70 yards in nine plays.
-First, Garrett returned the opening kickoff 35 yards from 5 yards deep in the end zone to the Washington 30-yard line.
-Then, Theismann completed a 23-yard pass to receiver Charlie Brown to the Raiders 47-yard line.
+Washington regrouped in the second half and reached the end zone on their opening drive by marching 70 yards in nine plays.
+First, Garrett returned the opening kickoff 35 yards from 5 yards deep in the end zone to the Redskins 30-yard line.
+Then, Theismann completed a 23-yard pass to receiver Charlie Brown to reach the Raiders 47-yard line.
 Eight plays later, fullback John Riggins finished the drive with a 1-yard touchdown run.
 (Riggins became the second player to run for touchdowns in back-to-back Super Bowls; he had one in Super Bowl XVII en route to winning that game's Super Bowl MVP award.)
-Moseley's extra point attempt was blocked by reserve tight end Don Hasselbeck, but the Redskins had cut the score to 21–9 and were just two touchdowns away from taking the lead.
+Moseley's extra point attempt was blocked by Raiders tight end Don Hasselbeck, but the Redskins had cut the score to 21–9 and were just two touchdowns away from taking the lead.

-However, the Raiders completely took over the rest of the game, preventing any chance of a Washington comeback.
-On the ensuing drive, Washington defensive back Darrell Green was called for a 38-yard pass interference penalty while trying to cover Raiders receiver Malcolm Barnwell, setting up running back Marcus Allen's 5-yard touchdown run seven plays later to make the score 28–9.
-Late in the third quarter, the Redskins had an opportunity to score after defensive back Anthony Washington forced and recovered a fumble from Branch at the Raiders 35-yard line.
-They moved the ball nine yards in their next three plays, and then faced fourth down and one.
-Washington attempted to convert the fourth down with a run by Riggins, just like their successful fourth-down conversion against the Miami Dolphins in the previous Super Bowl.
-But this time, Riggins was tackled by Martin for no gain.
+However, the Raiders completely took over the rest of the game, preventing any chance of a Redskins comeback.
+On the ensuing drive, Washington cornerback Darrell Green was called for a 38-yard pass interference penalty while trying to cover Los Angeles wide receiver Malcolm Barnwell, setting up Allen's 5-yard touchdown run seven plays later to make the score 28–9 in favor of the Raiders.
+After the next three possessions resulted in punts, the Redskins had an opportunity to score after cornerback Anthony Washington forced and recovered a fumble from Branch at the Raiders 35.
+They moved the ball 9 yards in their next three plays, and then faced 4th-and-1.
+Washington attempted to convert the fourth down with a run by Riggins, just like their successful fourth-down conversion against the Miami Dolphins in the previous Super Bowl, but this time, Riggins was tackled by Martin for no gain, giving the ball back to Los Angeles.

-On the next play, the last play of the third quarter, Plunkett handed the ball off to Allen, who started to run left as the play was designed.
-But after taking an unusually wide turn in that direction (he later confessed, "I messed up."), Allen saw a lot of defenders in front of him and cut back to the middle before taking off for a then-Super Bowl record 74-yard touchdown run, increasing L.A.'s lead to 35–9 (Allen's run broke the previous record of 58 yards set by Tom Matte in Super Bowl III).
+Immediately after the turnover on downs, on the last play of the third quarter, Plunkett handed the ball off to Allen, who started to run left as the play was designed.
+But after taking an unusually wide turn in that direction (he later confessed, "I messed up."), Allen saw a lot of defenders in front of him and cut back to the middle before taking off for a then-Super Bowl record 74-yard touchdown run, increasing Los Angeles' lead to 35–9 (Allen's run broke the previous record of 58 yards set by Tom Matte in Super Bowl III).
 This play would later be immortalized by one of the last great lines from narrator John Facenda, who said, "As Washington's hopes faded into the dying daylight, on came Marcus Allen, running with the night."